rocky-linux/shim-review/README.md

 -------------------------------------------------------------------------------
 What's the justification that this really does need to be signed for the whole world to be able to boot it:
 -------------------------------------------------------------------------------
-Rocky Linux is a community enterprise operating system designed to be 100% bug-for-bug compatible with RHEL
+Rocky Linux is a community enterprise operating system designed to be 100% bug-for-bug compatible with RHEL and replacing CentOS 8 since it will be EOL this year

 -------------------------------------------------------------------------------
 Who is the primary contact for security updates, etc.